Esa112233/Django-Chat-App/README.md

 # QuickChat (Live Chat App)

-Django Chat Project is a real-time chat application built using Django and WebSockets.
+QuicjChat is a real-time chat application built using Django and WebSockets.
 It allows users to join existing rooms and engage in live conversations.
+This app is perfect if you are looking to make friends or talk to random people online!

 ## Table of Contents